djepar/CoursGenInfo/web-dev/Meta/MetaReact/reactNotes.md

 - Creates a state variable with an initial value (showMenu)
 - Creates a function to set that state variable's value (setShowMenu)"

-"Hooks can be called only at the top level and only form React functions"
+"Hooks can be called only at the top level and only from React functions"

 "In React, state is always referred to the local state of a component."

 ## What is State
-"Data in a component that determines behavior. "
+"Data in a component that determines behavior."

 "A child component will receive the data via properties, passing state that's set in a parent stateful component."